GhaithArf/ro-crate-rda-madmp-mapper/mapping.md

 ## Assumptions

 <p>
   DMPs can include multiple datasets.
 However, ro-crate include only one dataset.
 The dataset can include other nested datasets.
-It is assumed that the data for the dataset at the root is equivalent to the data of DMP.
+It is assumed that most of the data for the dataset at the root (e.g. funding, contributors, authors,...) is equivalent to the data of DMP.
 Nested datasets will be included as elements of distributions.
 </p>
 <p>
   RO-crates have to have @id for each property.
 Otherwise, the jsonld generated